jerryryle/rogue_ap/docs/index.md

 title: "Rogue AP using a Raspberry Pi Zero W"
 ---
 # Building a Rogue AP with the Raspberry Pi Zero W
-April 1, 2018
+May 9, 2020 - Updated for Raspbian Buster

 I embarked upon a journey of configuration to get a Raspberry Pi Zero W to act as a WiFi hotspot and serve up a little Python web app to anyone who connected to it.
 In researching the topic, I came across this posting from Braindead Security: [Building a Rogue Captive Portal for Raspberry Pi Zero W](https://braindead-security.blogspot.com/2017/06/building-rogue-captive-portal-for.html)

 It was almost exactly what I wanted, except for a few things:

 1. It was written for Raspbian Jessie Lite.
-I wanted to use the latest Raspbian Stretch Lite.
+I wanted to use a newer version of Raspbian.
 2. It set up the system for PHP.
 I wanted to use Python with Flask and WSGI.
 3. It used a hackish startup script in /etc/rc.local.
 I wanted to figure out how to set up all of the services properly through their respective configuration files instead of brute-forcing it.
+I also wanted to understand and document what each configuration step did.

 So, I've borrowed heavily from Braindead's tutorial, but I've updated it to achieve my goals.
 Unlike Braindead's tutorial, this one will not comprehensively cover everything needed to get a functioning Rogue AP set up to steal login credentials.
-I focus more on the Raspian configuration required to create an access point and have it direct all traffic to a web app.
+I focus more on the Raspian configuration required to create an access point and have it direct all traffic to a Python WSGI web app.
 I don't bother to illustrate how to write an app that does anything interesting.

 ## TL;DR

-On a fresh install of Raspbian Stretch Lite, clone [https://github.com/jerryryle/rogue_ap](https://github.com/jerryryle/rogue_ap) and run `setup.sh`, then reboot.
-The Pi needs only a power supply and a wireless adapter on wlan0; an internet connection is not required.
+On a fresh install of Raspbian Buster Lite, run through the Preparation section below.
+Then clone [https://github.com/jerryryle/rogue_ap](https://github.com/jerryryle/rogue_ap) and run `setup.sh`, then reboot.
+The Pi needs only a power supply, a wireless adapter on wlan0, and an internet connection.

 ## Components

 You will need the following:

 * Raspberry Pi Zero W - though any Raspberry Pi model should work as long as it has a wireless adapter (built in or connected via USB)
-* Micro SD card - I'd recommend at least a 4GB class 10 card
+* Micro SD card - Use at least a 4GB class 10 card
 * HDMI cable and HDMI-compatible monitor or TV
 * USB OTG cable and 2A AC adapter for power
 * Keyboard and micro USB adapter or powered USB hub